Tinkidinki/tinkidinki.github.io/_posts/2021-09-21-qsp-and-grovers.md

 On May 6th, 2021, Chuang et al. posted the paper [_A Grand Unification of Quantum Algorithms_](https://arxiv.org/abs/2105.02859) which claims that arguably the three most important algorithms in quantum computing: search, factoring and simulation, all have a common underlying structure: the quantum singular value transform.
 In this pedagogical paper, based heavily on work by [Gilyen et al.](https://arxiv.org/abs/1806.01838), they explain this structure, starting out with a primitive called _quantum signal processing_, which leads to the _quantum eigenvalue transformation_, and finally, the coveted _quantum singular value transformation_.

-This post covers my take on the first part of this review: quantum signal processing, and how Grover's search emerges from it.
+This article covers my take on the first part of this review: quantum signal processing, and how Grover's search emerges from it.

 We'll organise this into three sections:
 1. **Quantum signal processing (QSP)**: This is a transformation that is defined for single qubit operations.